vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 $$M = 2^{t/t_2} = (e^{ln 2})^{t/t_2} = e^{t/t_2 In 2}$$, (1.3)

 where we started with Eq.
 1.1, re-expressed the number 2, and then applied the rule that raising a power to another power is the same as multiplying the powers to form a single one.
-By employing such tricks, we could cast any base to a power, like b* as some exponential function ex lnb, and thus can transform any "power" relationship into an exponential using base e≈ 2.7183.
+By employing such tricks, we could cast any base to a power, like $b^x$ as some exponential function $e^{x ln b}, and thus can transform any "power" relationship into an exponential using base e≈ 2.7183.
 Casting Eq.
 1.2 in this form:

-M=b" "In b
-= e
-(1.4)
+$$M=b^n = e^{n In b} $$ (1.4)

 If we want to go backwards, and compute the time to reach a certain M factor, we can take the natural logarithm of both sides to learn that

 For instance, doubling has M = 2, tripling has M = 3, and increasing by 29% would mean M 1.29.
 =
-By "trick," we do not mean to imply any- thing devious or untoward: just a cute ma- nipulation that can bring additional insight or make something easier.
+By "trick," we do not mean to imply anything devious or untoward: just a cute manipulation that can bring additional insight or make something easier.
 Try it on a calculator for several examples of b that concoct you (make it real for yourself!).
 4